Written by our personal injury lawyers in Charlottesville

 Make sure you immediately fill out a railroad accident report.
 If you wait, it may hurt your claim, and the railroad will try and claim you were not really hurt on the job.

 Follow the Rules – Statement

-You do not have to give a written or recorded statement to the claim agent.
+Our personal injury lawyers in Charlottesville advise that you do not have to give a written or recorded statement to the claim agent.
 Once you have filled out the railroad accident report, you have followed the rules.
 Do not let the claims agent bully you.
 Call Wilson or Hajek if you need advice.